Anto-Joseph/x/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-  - title: Planning Enginner
+  - title: Junior Planner
     company: Wood Blackcat PLC
     company_url: 'http://www.amec-blackcat.com/'
-    company_logo: wood
+    company_logo:
     location: Ras Laffan, Qatar
     date_start: '2019-05-01'
-    date_end: '2020-12-02'
+    date_end: '2020-11-01'
     description: |2-
         Responsibilities include:

-        * Detailed planning of jobs with the help of supporting documents like operation's ICC(isolations), Isometrics,equipment or related drawings and site visit.
+        * Generate weekly KPI report for compliance requirements..
-        * Analyse and update on bad actor list for quarterly reliability meeting & prepare library plans for recurring jobs
+        * •	Creation of material and service purchase request in SAP, capture planned cost in work order and coordinate with third party contractors and services on requirements.
-        * Creation of material Purchase Request (PR) & service PR in SAP to capture planned cost in work order and Coordinates with third party contractors & services on requirements.
+        * Ensure the work is completed and close the permit and Work Order in SAP and E Permit System.
         * Hazard and Risk identification of activities and coordinate with Operations, Safety and Execution dept for mitigation.
-        * Ensure the work is completed and close the permit and Work Order in SAP and E Permit System.
+        * Implemented a permit tracking system in Excel using macros to pull data from the E-permit system to track permit approval status and notify on pending permits for upcoming jobs.
-        * Generate weekly KPI report for compliance.
+        * Developed an automated dashboard to monitor daily man-hour for 350 employees and analyse idle hours in site, the system helped in tracking discrepancies in time sheet filling and identifying bottlenecks.
+Around 5,250 Hrs approximately 6% of the total man-hour was saved in the first month of implementing the system.

-  - title: Mechanical Site Engineer
+  - title: Site Engineer
     company: Madian L.L.C
     company_url: 'http://www.madinagulf.com/'
     company_logo: